Five lessons learned from the West Africa Ebola outbreak

 That doesn’t mean that it is common disease in the area, but still, Dieumerci recognised the symptoms.
 His quick actions should not be taken for granted.

 Healthcare workers play a crucial role not only for patients, but also for general epidemiological surveillance.
-However, in many developing countries human resources within the health sector remain starkly inadequate.
+However, in many low-income countries human resources within the health sector remain starkly inadequate.

 On that fateful day where the Ebola patient came to the health centre, Dieumerci could have easily been on a sick leave, or visiting family somewhere else in the country.
 One cannot rely on a single individual to play the crucial role of on-the-ground surveillance.